Astjust1/Blog/resume.md

   - Supported the CTO and CEO on client installations
   - Developed an internal client management system to increase installation prodictivity by 50%
   - Participated in meetings to discuss product direction

-### *Cafe Server/Barista*, Barnes and Noble (2016-08 — Present)

-Work with a team of other baristas to ensure a positive customer experience
-  - Concocted new drinks that brought in an extra $100 in sales within 2 hours
-  - Taught and supervised new hires while they got acclimated to the store
-  - Received employee for the week for taking on supervisory responsibilities

 ### *Software Development Intern*, Binghamton University Libraries (2015-11 — 2016-05)